Zjinane/chat/README.md

 ## How we organized ourselves
 Day 1 :
+- From the start we decide we will meet at the beginning and end of the day to discuss how we get on
+- Set up a project on Github for everyone to have a space to leave notes about the project advancement
 - Understand what is required to build the project
-- From the start we decide we will meet at the beginning and end of the day to discuss how we get on
-- We tried to team up in pairs to work on parts of the project
+- We team up in pairs to work on parts of the project
 	- Laly and Jinane working on learning how socket works to build the chat
 	- Nicolas and Wail on creating mockups and thinking UI, UX